bcaller/ClusterFlag/README.md

 ClusterFlag
 ===========

-Clusters LatLng points to allow a map to display different numbers of markers at different zoom levels.
+[ClusterFlag](bcaller.github.io/ClusterFlag/) clusters LatLng points to allow a map to display different numbers of markers at different zoom levels.
 Built with the fast retrieval of hundreds of thousands of Google Maps markers in mind.

 Originally developed for a personal project [TheyHaveYour.Info](http://theyhaveyour.info) which required a clusterer for Google Maps capable of fast browsing and aggregation of 200,000+ map markers.